antronerds/r2-training-courses/docs/Butterfly_interim_course_R2_day1.md

 ---------

-In the top right corner of the page, links bring you to other recourses.
+In the top right corner of the R2 mycn expression plot page, links bring you to other recourses.
 - Click on the hyperlinked *MYCN* below **Pubsniffer**.
 In a new tab, Pubsniffer shows how many papers in PubMed mention MYCN in their abstracts or the words ‘MYCN’ and ‘neuroblastoma’.
 Click on the number to see these papers.
 - Go back to the open tab with the grouped plot for MYCN expression of our dataset.